 In this interactive course, you will:

 - Gain knowledge of world issues and events and develop awareness of their interconnectedness

 - Deepen knowledge of your own cultural background and identity

 - Develop an appreciation of others’ perspectives or worldviews with respect towards diversity and difference

 - Learn skills to help students take action

 - Apply digital and hands on strategies that challenge students to create, think critically and communicate their ideas

 - Make connections to your curriculum and learn about the connections your colleagues are making with theirs.

 This course is designed for educators of all disciplines and audiences interested in integrating art and global issues into their teaching.
-Participants should expect to spend up to 10 hours on course activities for which a certificate of participation for 10 hours will be provided (1 CEU, with approval from the local school system).
+Course activities model a variety of strategies and skills that support the K-8 North Carolina Visual Arts Essential Standards as well as the Digital Learning Competencies for Classroom Teachers.
+Participants should expect to spend up to 10 hours on course activities for which a certificate of participation for 10 hours will be provided (1 CEU in Art or Digital Learning, with approval from the local school system).